circus-tent/circus/docs/source/configuration.rst

     **check_delay**
         The polling interval in seconds for the ZMQ socket. (default: 5) **include**
-        List of config files to include. (default: None) **include_dir**
+        List of config files to include. (default: None).
+You can use wildcards (`*`) to include particular schemes for your files.
+    **include_dir**
         List of config directories.
 All files matching `*.ini` under each directory will be included. (default: None)